October 25, 2021

 It’s just that, for these people, they may have to sustain it for a longer period of time, maybe another six months post ReCODE, that 13 or 14 may jump up to 20 or 21, so that’s the reason why I feel very confident about this program.

 Dr. Dale Bredesen: Yeah.
 It’s a good point.
 I mean, certainly, subjectively, we’ve had people begin to talk and people getting on the computer again, and people doing things that they hadn’t done in a while, so, certainly, there are subjective improvements, but it’s certainly helpful.
-Now, obviously, it’s a very small number so far with the ones with the single digits, but, obviously, going forward, we can look at more and more.
+Now, obviously, it’s a very small number so far compared to the ones with the single digits, but obviously, going forward, we can look at more and more.
 So, let’s-

 Dr. Rammohan Rao: That’s true, Dale.
 One more thing-